Foreword

 Please note that on Windows if you want to use the

-commands you will need to run either of the above commands whenever you start a new terminal.opam
+duneorcalyxiumcommands you will need to run either of the above commands whenever you start a new terminal.opamshould not require this.
+The book will assume you have ran the command above.

-to the system environment variables, or make a new terminal profile which automatically runs the command when opened.
-It is recommend to do the latter approach because you don't have to do this same process if you use other opam tools, you should also add calyxium
+If you want to circumvent this you have 2 options, either add dune and calyxium to the system environment variables, or make a new terminal profile which automatically runs the command when opened.
+It is recommend to do the latter approach because you don’t have to do this same process if you use other opam tools, you should also add calyxium to the system variables so its accessible to all terminal processes; calyxup would normally do this for you.

 Adding to system variables

-to the system environment variables run this command in PowerShell.
+To add calyxium to the system environment variables run this command in PowerShell.
 This is assuming you cloned the repository to the recommended path.

-Folder, but it works for everybody, so no need to change anything!
+For those curious USERPROFILE is just your C:\Users\NAME\ Folder, but it works for everybody, so no need to change anything!

 > $target = "$env:USERPROFILE\Documents\GitHub\calyxium\_build\default\bin"; $old = [Environment]::GetEnvironmentVariable("Path", "User"); if (-not ($old -split ';' | ForEach-Object { $_.Trim() } | Where-Object { $_ -eq $target })) { [Environment]::SetEnvironmentVariable("Path", "$old;$target", "User") }